mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/03_Working_with_Python_in_Workbench.rst

    from mantid.simpleapi import *

-This imports all the algorithems from Mantid to be used within your Python script.
+This imports all the algorithms from Mantid to be used within your Python script.

 .. code-block:: python

    import matplotlib.pyplot as plt import numpy as np

-This imports Matplotlib for use as well the the excellent NumPy package.
+This imports Matplotlib for use as well as the excellent NumPy package.

 2. Tabs and multiple scripts
 ============================

 To open a new script you can click on the **+** button, or to open an existing script in a new tab go to “File” -> “Open Script” in the Workbench taskbar or use the hotkey `Ctrl + o`.
-From the script window you can also tab different scripts working on each independanty and multiple scripts can be run simultainiusly.
+From the script window you can also tab different scripts working on each independently and multiple scripts can be run simultaneously.
 Workbench will restore any tabs that were open the last time Mantid was shut down.

 3. Running, aborting, and options